MichaelCurrin/mkdocs-quickstart/docs/docs/tutorial/usage.md

 # Usage
 > Build and preview a site locally

-Make sure to run all commands from the `docs` directory.
+Make sure to run all commands from the `docs` directory, as that is where `Makefile` is.

 ```sh
 $ cd docs